 The items and clarifications below are additional requirements set by this department:

-- Curriculum Vitae – required for Ph.D. program
+- Curriculum Vitae – required for both M.Sc. and Ph.D. programs

 - Statement of Purpose – required for both M.Sc. and Ph.D. programs

 - Graduate Record Examination (GRE General Test) – required for degrees from outside Canada.
-Recommended for Ph.D. program.
+Optional for Ph.D. program.

-The application deadlines listed here are set by the School of Computer Science and may be revised at any time.
+Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the School of Computer Science and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.